Skip to content

 Paginated Queries

 Paginated queries are a way to retrieve a subset of the results of a query.
-Pinia Colada doesn't provide a specific API for paginated queries, all you need is to pass the page to the key function.
+In Pinia Colada all you need for paginated queries is to pass the page to the key function.

 vue